PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

     - Type of the Trust
     - Not applicable for `Testamentary Trust`.
   - Status
-    - Shows status of Trust `Intervivos` and `Testamentary`.
+    - Shows status of Trust `Intervivos` & `Testamentary`.
 If status is empty, shows `-`.
-    - For  `Testamentary Trust`, show only `Testamentary` as a status.
+    - For  `Testamentary Trust`, show always `Testamentary` as a status.
   - Trustor
     - Shows `Checkmark` icon if this legal entity is Trustor in this Trust.
-Otherwise shows ` - `
+Otherwise shows ` - `.
   - Trustee
     - Shows `First`, `Second` or `Third` based on where this entity is selected in Trustee.
 Otherwise shows `-`
   - Beneficiary